 Filing a Skeleton Petition is usually a very bad idea.

-First, even if the petition is dismissed, the consumer will still have the bankruptcy on their credit report!
+- Even if the petition is dismissed, the consumer will still have the bankruptcy on their credit report.

 Additionally, a Skeleton Petition is not a long term solution to a foreclosure problem.
 Although filing a Skeleton Petition usually stops a foreclosure sale, this is only a temporary "band-aid" remedy.
 It is not a long term solution.
 The bankruptcy case will typically get dismissed within a few weeks.
 After that, the bank is free to start foreclosure.